 College Student Resume Example and Writing Tips

-When creating a resume as a college student, you need to emphasize not only your work history but also your education.
-For a student resume, you can also demonstrate your skills and abilities by including volunteer work and other extracurricular activities.
+When creating a resume as a college student, it's important to emphasize both your work history and your education.
+For a student resume, you can also demonstrate your skills and abilities by including volunteer work, internships, and other extracurricular activities.

 Review what to include in your resume, tips for writing a resume that highlights your qualifications, and download a resume template you can use as a starting point for creating your own resume.